codywakeford-com/arkform/docs/$arkform/index.md

 # $arkform

-Because of Arkforms event driven architecture Arkform can provide functions that can be called from anywhere in the application.

-The `$arkform` object is globally available with nuxt.
+Arkform exposes a powerful global API you can tap into from anywhere in your app.
+Thanks to its event-driven architecture, you can programmatically interact with forms, groups, and inputs without needing to pass references around manually.

-## Usage
+## Getting Started

-You can access the `$arkform` object by using the composable `useArkForm`.
+Use the `useArkForm` composable to access the `$arkform` API.

 ```typescript
 const $arkform = useArkForm()
 ```

-## Interface
+## Interface Overview

-The id of any `<ark-input/>`, `<ark-group/>` and `<ark-form/>` can be retrived using `v-model:id` on the elements.

-Some functions are agnostic of the element type.
-You can clear errors of just a single input or clear all errors in a form.
-Whereas you cant submit a input.

-Always pass the `id` of the element your trying to operate on.
+Every `<ark-input>`, `<ark-group>`, and `<ark-form>` component supports a unique id, which can be synced via v-model:id.
+All $arkform methods expect that id as their target reference.

+Some methods are universal across all element types (e.g., reset, clearErrors), while others are specific to forms or groups.

 ```typescript
 interface $Arkform {